Goblok0/Validators/README.md

 Minor Bioinformatics Internship Repository, Julian REE370 Description Internship:
 Creating an online survey with a conversational interface and comparing its answers to that of traditional online survey.
-Additionally, comapring the influence of verbal answering instead of typing.
+Additionally, comparing the influence of verbal answering instead of typing.

 There are three conditions:
 - Tradition Survey(A),